Canyon Coolers Review

 Overall Rating –

 The Canyon Outfitter Series coolers sacrifice a little bit of wall thickness in exchange for lower asking prices.
-These are still fantastic coolers that have all the features you need and plenty adequate ice life.
+These are still fantastic coolers that have all the features you need and plenty of adequate ice life.
 There are also some more mid to large cooler choices for people that are in the market for those.
 A great choice for those looking to save a little extra money and don’t need the added performance gains.